bringauto/fleet-protocol/README.md

 # Fleet Protocol

-Fleet Protocol is a communication protocol developed by BringAuto to allow simple and reliable communication between multiple devices and cloud infrastructure.
+Fleet Protocol is a communication technology developed by BringAuto to allow **simple and reliable** communication between devices deployed in **internet-connection-unstable** environment and the cloud infrastructure.
-**Complete protocol documentation will be released soon**.

 Protocol consists of three parts:

-* internal client - specific part of device that communicates with module gateway
+* Internal Client (Remote) - specific part of device which communicates with Module Gateway
-* module gateway:
+* Module Gateway (Remote):
     - internal server - communicates with internal client
-    - aggregator - aggregates status messages
+    - aggregator - aggregates status messages, gathers and aggragates messages in case of connection outage, ...
-    - external client - communicates with external server
+    - external client - communicates with External Server
-* external server - communicates with server infrastructure that gives user the ability to control devices
+* External Server (Cloud) - deployed as part of the cloud infrastructure.
+It provides status messages and can be used to control devices by command messages.

 ## Communication protocol